ONLYOFFICE/document-server-integration/web/documentserver-example/php/README.md

 	![php-add](screenshots/php-add.png)

-3. Browse your web site with the IIS manager:
+3. Browse your website with the IIS manager:

    Right-click the site -> **Manage Website** -> **Browse**